ECS153/final-project-hacker-5/README.md

 2. To run the shell: We used python package called pyinstaller to create an executable file for the shell to do this: python -m PyInstaller shell.py
  2.1 This will create a dist directory
-3. Now copy the dist directory to the target computer On the target computer, do the following: #both these commands are basically the target running our shell 3.1 cd dist/shell
+3. Now copy the dist directory to the target computer
+4. On the target computer, do the following: #both these commands are basically the target running our shell 4.1 cd dist/shell
-3.2 comiple: ./shell
+4.2 comiple: ./shell

+### How to set up and run SSH Attacks:
+1) On Kali linux, go on root
+Type “su -p” and follow all of the commands in root
+ 2) Download the pexpect module. pip install pexpect pip3 inatall pexpect pip install term color
+	3) Run the programs
+Run the programs by typing “python sshlogin.py” and “python brutessh.py”

+#### Then run the program
+1. python sshlogin.py
+2. Type in the ip address, username and password

+### How to set up and run ARP Spoofer:
+1. First you need to download the scapy module, using this command on the terminal:
+    1.1 pip install scapy
+2. Or download it off github here: https://github.com/secdev/scapy
+3. Next, you will have a scapy folder, inside that scapy folder is where you place the arpSpoofer.py
+4. To run it, go to the scapy directory inside the terminal and use ./arpSpoofer.py, then let the program run.
+5. Next, if you have another device or virtual machine, run “arp -a” on this other machine and you should see under one of the dynamic IP addresses the MAC address will be different.